Scrum is a buzzword, the virtue signal of choice for middle-management in software organizations.

 I’m not against management being informed… but at what cost?

 Sprints require achievable short-term goals with a start and end date.
-To explore the potential problems, let’s pretend that I’m part of a team that does two-week sprints (because the duration must be consistent) and I’m assigned to build a microservice with an API that isn’t useful in the product until the whole thing is complete.
-Let’s also say that in my head I believe the whole task to take ~two months if I can work consistently.
+To explore the potential problems, let’s pretend that I’m part of a team that does two-week sprints (because the duration must be consistent) and I’m assigned to build a microservice with an API that isn’t useful to end-users until the whole thing is complete.
+Let’s also say that I estimate the whole task will take ~two months if I can work consistently.

 I need to break the API into pieces that can be completed in 2-week increments.
 We don’t plan super far ahead in Scrum (which is good, things change rapidly) so I just need to figure out what I can get done in my next sprint.
 I might be able to get some of the endpoints done quickly, but I have bugs to fix and I certainly don’t want to miss my goals, so I play it safe and estimate that in this first sprint I can complete two of the endpoints.

 This creates artificial stopping points.
 Rather than just continuing with the API after the first two endpoints, I’m incentivized to stop.
 This doesn’t mean a good and honest developer actually would stop, but I’m incentivized by the system to stop.
 An API that could have been completed in 2 months could now take almost 4 months.
 Imposter syndrome starts to set in, but at least management will have pretty burndown charts.